Architecture How-to#

 1. Importing new architectures using Pytorch#

-To use an external architecture a new python script must be written that meets
+To use an external architecture, a new python script must be written that meets

-a number of criteria.
 This script can then be imported using the KnowIt.import_arch(new_arch_path=<path to script>)

 in the relevant custom experiment output directory.